JiyuanHu/massMap/README.md

 A remark should be make that there requires some patience to install the package.
 It is a little bit tricky to install the dependent package "phyloseq".
 But once phyloseq is installed, it's very simply to install massMap.

 If you find this R package useful, please cite:
-**HU J, Koh H, He L, Liu M, Blaser M J, Li H(2018).
-A two-stage microbial association mapping framework with advanced FDR control. (submitted)**
+**Hu, Jiyuan, Hyunwook Koh, Linchen He, Menghan Liu, Martin J. Blaser, and Huilin Li.
+"A two-stage microbial association mapping framework with advanced FDR control."
+Microbiome 6, no. 1 (2018): 131.**